Signal Integrity and Why is it Important?

 What Role Does PCB Layout Play in Signal Integrity?

-Can PCB layout cause significant signal integrity problems?
+Can PCB layout cause significant SI problems?
 Absolutely.
 Many SI problems are simply not present in a design until it takes a physical form.
 In the early design stage, a connection is represented by a simple line.
 The reality is a physical PCB trace with an impedance that is dependent on track size, spacing and shape, the board material, and parasitic effects created by the physicality of its surroundings.

 This means that a circuit modeled in SPICE and appearing to be perfectly good, may not function once laid out.
 More often, the performance is degraded, much like the interference on a screen, and the end result is not acceptable.
 This can be costly if a whole production run has been fabricated, not to mention the knock-on effects of production delays.